yuvalsol/SubtitlesCleaner/README.md

 ![Adjust Timing](./Solution%20Items/Images/AdjustTiming.jpg)

 5. Reorder subtitles based on their show time.
 Also, does a little cleanup of empty lines and non-subtitle lines ("Sync by").
 6. Balance Lines.
-Merge short line with preceding long line.
+Merge short line with long line.
 7. Search and replace.
 8. Load the original subtitles and discard all changes.
 9. Time Calculator.
 A little utility when you need to calculate time differences and it is too hard to do the math in your head.